-\textbf{Training Time.} \cref{fig:single_trajectory_eval} highlights that the best-performing baseline, DAgger+DR, requires about $10$ demonstrations to learn to robustly track a $7$s long trajectory, which corresponds to a total training time of $10.8$s.
+\cref{fig:single_trajectory_eval} highlights that the best-performing baseline, DAgger+DR, requires about $10$ demonstrations to learn to robustly track a $7$s long trajectory, which corresponds to a total training time of $10.8$s.
 Among the proposed approaches, DAgger+SA-sparse instead only requires $1$ demonstration, corresponding to a training time of $3.8$s, a $64.8\%$ reduction in wall-clock time required to learn the policy.
 DAgger+SA-dense, instead, while requiring a single demonstration to achieve full robustness, necessitates $114$s of training time due to the large number of samples generated.
-Because of its effectiveness and greater computational efficiency, we use \ac{SA}-sparse, rather than \ac{SA}-dense, for the rest of the work.
+Due to its effectiveness and greater computational efficiency, we use \ac{SA}-sparse rather than \ac{SA}-dense for the rest of the evaluations.

-\textbf{Computation.} \cref{tab:computational_cost_linear_rtmpc} shows that the \ac{DNN} policy is about $25$ times faster than the expert.
-We additionally report that the average latency for the policy on an \texttt{Nvidia Jetson TX2} (CPU, PyTorch) is $1.66$ms.